ecml-peagnn/graph_recsys_benchmark/README.md

 ### Download the datasets
 #### MovieLens dataset

 Dataset will be downloaded during experiment execution and saved in ``graph_recsys_benchmark/checkpoint/data`` folder.
 No need to explicity download the dataset.
+Weights of trained Movielens-small can be found dataset [here](experiments/checkpoint/weights/Movielenslatest-small).

 #### Yelp dataset